abhisingh192/react-loan-calculator/README.md

 ### SideBar
 - Shows the latest 15 values cached in localStorage
-- On clicking on any value of sidebar, amount and the months gets updated and the corresponding values of interest rate and monthly payment are   fetched from the API
+- On clicking on any value of sidebar, amount and the number of months gets updated and the corresponding values of interest rate and monthly payment are   fetched from the API

 ### Monthly Payment and Interest Rate values are fetched from the API